measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `value` is empty.

-- `"status.update.performance"`: This is an event emitted by tests that measure network performance.
+- `"status.update.performance"`: (object) This is an event emitted by tests that measure network performance.
 The JSON is like:

 ```JSON